frost19k/BUDI/README.md

 | -v --version | Display version information                         |

 - BUDI accepts a simple text file as input
-- Each line must be an docker image of the form "repo/name:tag"
+- Each line must be an docker image of the form `repo/name:tag`
-- "repo" & "tag" are optional
+- `repo` & `tag` are optional
-- Example:
+- For e.g.
 ```Bash
 ❯ cat imageList.txt
 bitnami/wordpress:6-debian-11